-Watch: Shooting attempt at Argentine vice president fails as gun doesn’t go off
+Assassination attempt on Argentine vice president fails as gun does not go off

-A 35-year-old Brazilian man was arrested from capital Buenos Aires.
+A 35-year-old Brazilian man was arrested from the Argentine capital of Buenos Aires.

-A shooting attempt on Argentine Vice President Cristina Fernández de Kirchner failed on Thursday night after a man pointed a pistol in her face, but the gun did not go off despite pulling the trigger, according to a statement from President Alberto Fernández.
+An assassination attempt on Argentine Vice President Cristina Fernández de Kirchner failed on Thursday night after a man pointed a pistol in her face, but the gun did not go off despite him pulling the trigger, according to a statement from President Alberto Fernández.

-In a video, Kirchner, a former president, is seen greeting a crowd outside her home in Argentine capital Buenos Aires.
+In a video, Kirchner, a former president, is seen greeting a crowd outside her home in the Argentine capital of Buenos Aires.
 A click is heard as a man surges forward and brandishes the gun just inches away from the vice president’s face.

-The 69-year-old then flinches backward, unharmed.
+The 69-year-old then flinches, unharmed.

 A 35-year-old Brazilian man, identified as Fernando Andre Sabag Montiel, was arrested from the scene, according to Argentina’s official news agency Télam.